Unclearogre/MMM-AddressBook/README.md

 # MMM-AddressBook
 This is a module to display an Address Book type listing.
 It can be used as a simple address book or for any sort of data that can be fit into such a layout.

+I (Uncle Roger) use it for:
+* Immediate Family (Addresses, Phone Numbers, E-mail addresses)
+* Extended Famliy
+* Medical Providers (Doctors, Dentists, etc., in case of emergency)
+* Medicines taken (again, in case of emergency)
+* Travel Memberships (Hotel, airline, rental car info)
+* Subscriptions (login info, websites, etc. for Netflix, Britbox, Spotify, etc.)
+* Utilities (Contact info, account numbers)
+* Political Representatives (Contact info to try and stem the rise of fascism)

+The possibilities, however, are endless.

 ## How to use
 1. Clone this repo into your Magic Mirrors modules directory with the following command: